Skip to main content

 You define the signal

-Pick a classifier type, write a prompt describing what to look for, and set a sample rate.
+Pick a scope and classifier type, write a prompt describing what to look for, and set a sample rate.

 2

-For an active signal, a deterministic share of the agent’s spans (the sample rate) is selected for classification.
-Sampling is deterministic, so the same span always resolves the same way.
+For an active signal, a deterministic share of the agent’s traffic (the sample rate) is selected for classification.
+Sampling is deterministic, so the same target always resolves the same way.

 3

-The judge reads the span’s input and output and returns a label that conforms to your classifier type.
+The judge reads the input and output of each sampled span, trace, or session and returns a label that conforms to your classifier type.

 4